Xarenn/bchain-metrics/README.md

 Written in Django and Django Rest Framework

 # How it works
-Metrics is a server in Python3 which allows communication with the block-chain server and save their state, manage it (of course only in the admin state because block-chain server has own state of chain and it has proof of work implementation)
+Metrics is a server in Python3 which allows to communication with the block-chain server and save their state, manage it (of course only in the admin state because block-chain server has own state of chain and it has a proof of work implementation)

 Admin page have search item where we can find blocks by name of chain etc..